cycodehq/cycode-cli/README.md

 _How to generate a Terraform plan from Terraform configuration file?_

-1. Initializes a working directory containing Terraform configuration file
+1. Initialize a working directory that contains Terraform configuration file

     terraform init